The Importance of Lemon Quality Control & Ripeness Testing

 The following lemon defects are the ones that are most likely to affect lemon quality across the supply chain:

 Common Quality Attributes for Growing and Harvesting Lemons

-The following internal and external orange attributes are commonly used for quality evaluation:
+The following internal and external lemon attributes are commonly used for quality evaluation: